Bali Land Zoning Explained: 6 Key Areas to Watch

 4. Environmental Concerns: Building in protected areas can harm local ecosystems and upset communities, leading to potential legal action or pushback from locals.

-Which Zone Brings the Most Money?
+Which Land Zone Brings the Most Money?

 If you’re looking for high rental income, the tourism zone (pink zone) is your best bet.